basilysf1709/rate-limiting-as-a-service/README.md

 ## Overview

 Ground implementation of rate limiting algorithms for a simple go api
-1. Token Bucket Algorithm
+1. Token Bucket Algorithm (Inspired by Alex Xu's - System Design Interview Book)
-- Tokens are added at a fixed rate
+- Tokens are added at a fixed rate over time
 - Implementation is in go-api/nameservice/TokenBucket.go
+- If there are no tokens in the bucket, the api gets rate-limited and sends HTTP 429 response.
+(Too many requests)

 ## Getting Started